EiSiMo/Backdoor/README.md

 `list -s 1 2 3`.
 If you select one client two times it will be addressed only once: `list -s all 1`.

 #### Encryption
-The backdoor uses AES encryption in GCM mode with a 256 bit key to encrypt the entire communication.
+The backdoor uses 2048 bit RSA to exchange the AES key which the server generates.
+Every sessions has its own AES key.
-When using the backdoor its important to change the key.
-To do so replace the key in server.py (line 234) and in client.py (line 227) with the output of `python3 generate_key.py` (both have to be the same).
+AES is used in the 256 bit GCM mode.

 #### Commands
 | Command   | Description                                                                    |